- Do you really need a credit card?

-From the features to look for in a credit card to eligibility requirements, here’s everything you need to know about applying for your first credit card.
+From the features to look for in a credit card to eligibility requirements, here’s everything you need to know about a credit card application.

 1. Consider if you should get a credit card in the first place

 If you’re reading this, you’ve probably already decided to get a credit card.
 But before you go signing away on the dotted line, there are a few things you should consider first, such as why you want one in the first place.